-He serves as Vice-Chairman of the City of Orlando's Municipal Planning Board and as Chairman of Orange County Environmental Protection Commission.
-Jonathan also serves on the Executive Council of the Environmental and Land Use Section of The Florida Bar, and is a member of the Central Florida Association of Environmental Professionals.
+A member and past chairman of the City of Orlando's Municipal Planning Board, Jonathan is also a past member and chairman of the Orange County Environmental Protection Commission.
+In addition, Jonathan previously served on the Executive Council of the Environmental and Land Use Section of The Florida Bar from 2014-2020.
+He is an active member of the Coastal Conservation Association.

 Huels holds a bachelor's degree and a master's degree in environmental science from the University of Florida and the University of Idaho.
 He received his law degree from the University of Florida Levin College of Law.